 Run the docker login command that was returned in the previous step.
 This command provides an authorization token that is valid for 12 hours.

 When you execute this docker login command, the command string can be visible by other users on your system in a process list (ps -e) display.
 Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way and use them to gain push and pull access to your repositories.
 If you are not on a secure system, you should consider this risk and log in interactively by omitting the

 -poption, and then entering the password when prompted.

-Tag the image for your Amazon ECR registry and your new repository by pasting the docker tag command from the console into a terminal window.
+Tag the image for your ECR registry and your new repository by pasting the docker tag command from the console into a terminal window.
 The console command assumes that your image was built from a Dockerfile in the previous step; if you did not build your image from a Dockerfile, replace the first instance of

-Push the newly tagged image to your Amazon ECR repository by pasting the docker push command into a terminal window.
+Push the newly tagged image to your ECR repository by pasting the docker push command into a terminal window.